Liquor trivia is fun!

 V. Laws & Taxes

-- Heavy taxes more than double the price of a typical bottle of whiskey, rum or other distilled spirits beverage.
-Of course, that encourages the production of dangerous bootleg alcohol.25
+- Heavy taxes more than double the price of a typical bottle of distilled spirits.
+Of course, that promotes the production of dangerous bootleg alcohol.25

 - Moonshining is profitable because the taxes on legally produced spirits are so high.
 The federal government gets 14 times more in taxes on distilled spirits than producers earn making them.
 That does not include what states and localities additionally take in taxes on the same products.36